sirius-ms/sirius-docs.github.io/docs/_pages/account-and-license.md

 **institutional email address**.
 You must use your institutional email address for your SIRIUS account to benefit from free academic licenses.

-The FSU Jena maintains an allow list of academic/non-profit intuitions/organizations.
+The FSU Jena maintains an allow list of academic organizations.
 However, such a list will never be complete.
 If your institution does not have access but you think it should, request an academic license <span style="color:red">[1]</span> in the user portal, providing information to identify your institution, including the official email domain, website and a short description what kind of institution you are requesting an academic license for (publishing and educational activities) <span style="color:red">[2]</span>.
 We will perform a manual validation and grant your institution access if it meets the academic license requirements.